hbt/oss-checklist/_posts/2014-06-24-checklist.md

 - licensing

 ## Stage 2 - Development
+- Solve the right amount of the problem first -- Solving too much of the problem relegates the OSS development community to the role of testers.
+Solving too little before going OSS reduces "plausible promise" and doesn't provide a strong enough component framework to efficiently coordinate work.
+- Importance of modularity / componentization in order to deal with integration of patches from multiple sources later on
 - Methods
   - Martin Fowler / agile / esr hack
     - minimum effort path to get result